-Mike was Assistant Director of the highly acclaimed 16th World Saxophone Congress, hosted in St Andrews, Scotland.
-This triennial international festival featured over 1000 musicians and delegates from all over the world, and as principal organiser Mike oversaw the production of more than 250 performances in just five days.
-Mike has also performed at WSCs in Thailand, Slovenia, and France.
+As Assistant Director of the 16th World Saxophone Congress in St Andrews, Scotland, Mike oversaw the production of more than 250 performances featuring musicians from over 50 countries.
+As a chamber musician, he has also performed several world premieres at WSCs in Thailand, Slovenia, and France.

-In high demand as an educator, Mike is saxophone tutor for Napier University and Edinburgh University, and enjoys a busy private teaching practice.
-He has taught at St Andrews University, St Mary's Music School, and further work with Creative Scotland’s Youth Music Initiative has seen Mike visit schools across West Lothian and Aberdeenshire as a tutor on the award-winning Jazz Programme.
-Mike is a founder of the Scottish Saxophone Academy.
+Mike is saxophone tutor for Napier University and Edinburgh University, and enjoys a busy private teaching practice.
+As a founder of the Scottish Saxophone Academy he leads saxophone courses and events throughout the year, and further work with Creative Scotland’s Youth Music Initiative has seen Mike visit schools across Scotland as a tutor on the award-winning Jazz Programme.

-Mike is a co-Director of Transgressive North, an arts collective which has collaborated with many artists including Jarvis Cocker, Four Tet, Son Lux, Irvine Welsh, Owen Pallett, Deerhoof, Sheila Stewart, and Alexander McCall Smith.
-As well as their multi award-winning films Blackbird (Scottish BAFTA nominated) and When the Song Dies, Transgressive North are proud to have produced the highly acclaimed outreach-multimedia project, Everything Is New.
+Mike is co-Director of Transgressive North, a music and film collective which has worked with artists including Jarvis Cocker, Four Tet, Son Lux, Irvine Welsh, Owen Pallett, Deerhoof, Sheila Stewart, and Alexander McCall Smith.
+Alongside the release of their multi award-winning films Blackbird (Scottish BAFTA nominated) and When the Song Dies, Transgressive North are proud to curate the annual Folk Film Gathering.
 As a member of Marram, Transgressive North’s in-house band, Mike and his colleagues released their debut album Sun Choir to critical acclaim:

 9/10 "Gorgeous, adventurous, and downright pleasurable" Exclaim!